wckdouglas/wckdouglas.github.io/_posts/2021-12-28-pytest-with-pysam.md

 In theory this function only takes input and output bam file names for it to run.
 However, for unit testings, sometimes we don’t want to include a test file for testing this function.
 This is when mock objects become handy.

-To mock the returning values from pysam.AlignmentFile, we’d need a fake pysam object so that the for loop iteration of alignments will still work:
+To mock the returning values from `pysam.AlignmentFile`, we’d need a fake [pysam](https://pysam.readthedocs.io/en/latest/api.html) object so that the for loop iteration of alignments will still work:

 ```python
 class PysamFakeBam: